 Even before the COVID-19 public health emergency and the ARPA relief package, the City employed evidenced-based intervention and program evaluation methodologies across multiple policy and program areas.
-Some examples of how the City has a history of utilizing evidence to support its broad objectives include:
+Some examples of evidence-based programs implemented by the City to support its broad objectives include:

-- Multiple Community and Economic Development programs; - New initiatives run by its Office of Prevention, Intervention, and Opportunity for Youth and Young Adults; - A new systematic approach to street resurfacing which has improved overall pavement condition ratings; - The recently completed re-evaluation of the City's waste management operations; and - The Office of Sustainability's benchmarking and LEED certification efforts.
+- Multiple Community Development and Economic Development programs; - New initiatives run by its Office of Prevention, Intervention, and Opportunity for Youth and Young Adults; - A new systematic approach to street resurfacing which has improved overall pavement condition ratings; - The recently completed re-evaluation of the City's waste management operations; and - The Office of Sustainability's benchmarking and LEED certification efforts.

 Here, a similar approach is critical to the City's ability to successfully use its SLFRF allocation to effectively achieve the broad goals defined above.
-Investing the City's SLFRF allocation using evidenced-based policies is the most effective way to ensure dollars are used efficiently and effectively.
-It will allow the City to maximize the value of the investments its making by determining what works, for whom, and how.
+Investing the City's SLFRF allocation using evidencedbased policies is the most effective way to ensure dollars are used efficiently and effectively.
+It will allow the City to maximize the value of the investments it is making by determining what works, for whom, and how.
 This level of understanding will make it easier for the City to engrain improvements to outlast the one-time nature of the SLFRF allocation.
+The City targeted evidenced-based interventions and will use rigorous program evaluations to demonstrate programmatic effectiveness.
+In addition, scaling and tweaking of current city programs (or programs in other cities) with demonstrated success may serve as helpful models for programming.